jano9415/SiemensS7-automated-sorting-system-with-motion-control/README.md

 NodeJs javascripts based application: It is an OPC-UA client to send and receive data from PLC1.
 It is a HTTP server too, and the data from the PLC1 are sent to React application via HTTP protocoll.

 React: It is a javascript based frontend application.
 The states of the system can be ckecked in the browser remotely from anywhere.
+Just type the ip address of the React application and the system can be monitored and managed from anywhere.

 PostgreSql server: It holds the data in datatables.

+Networks, when the system doesn't operate in localhost:

+Network1 contains PLC1, PLC2, servo drive and HMI.

+Network2 contains the NodeJs application

+Network3 contains the PostgreSql server.

+Network4 contains the React application.